CALL FOR SUBMISSIONS

 Call for Submissions

 "The Mahoney Institute for Neurosciences (MINS) at the University of Pennsylvania is pleased to announce an international call for submissions for the annual Rising Star Award in neuroscience research.
-To highlight the "Year of Neuromodulation" on Penn's campus, the award honors a young researcher for outstanding contributions to neuromodulation research with a USD 10,000 personal honorarium at the MINS 37th Annual Retreat and Symposium on April 6, 2022."
+To highlight the "Year of Neuroimmunology" on Penn's campus, the award honors a young researcher for outstanding contributions to the understanding of the Neurobiology of Psychedelics with a USD 10,000 personal honorarium at the MINS 38th Annual Retreat and Symposium on April 3, 2024."

-- Also at the symposium, Prof. Warren Grill, Duke University, will give the Sprague Lecture, and Prof. Alvaro Pascual-Leone, Harvard University, will give the Adler Lecture.
+- Also at the symposium, Prof. Katerina Akassoglou, PhD, UCSF, Gladstone, will give the Sprague Lecture, and Prof. Marco Colonna, MD, Washington University, will give the Adler Lecture.

 - The award recipient will be featured in MINS' Annual Symposium newsletter, distributed to the neuroscience community.